ANHD-NYC-CODE/anhd-council-backend/README.md

 # Q Updating State Senate Districts Map:

-At https://www1.nyc.gov/site/planning/data-maps/open-data/districts-download-metadata.page, download the State Senate Districts (Clipped to Shoreline) as a .GeoJSON file, and then update the dataset on the admin panel (most likely, https://api.displacementalert.org/admin/core/update/?dataset=42)
+At https://www1.nyc.gov/site/planning/data-maps/open-data/districts-download-metadata.page, download the State Senate Districts (Clipped to Shoreline) as a .GeoJSON file, and then update the dataset on the admin panel (most likely, https://api.displacementalert.org/admin/core/update/?dataset=42).
+You will also need to update the mapbox dataset (see pdf in root re: this).

+# Q After updating a geojson / shapefile on MAPBOX, I now see overlays of the OLD and NEW boundaries on the portal.

+This is a LOCAL bug that occurs because of caching/cookies.
+We found you can resolve this by clearing all site data from your browser.
+The issue persisted in other browsers and even in incognito mode.

 # Q CeleryBeat seems to be restarting constantly - even after a backend redeploy or system restart.
 What can I do?